RockingShip/untangle/BUILD.md

 ## create signatures

 Signatures searches for uniqueness in a given address space.
-The target signature address space for this vesion of the project is 4-node and 9-endpoint/variables.
+The target signature address space for this version of the project is 4-node and 9-endpoint/variables.

 - The intermediate databases can be kept small by omitting the index.
   They will be automatically rebuilt on load.